anatolii-limlim/piano24/README.md

-## Piano24
+## Piano24!

 Piano24 is another one try to solve piano fundamental problem of the impossibility of playing _between the notes_ and get effects like pitch bend or vibrato.

-The most popular idea about this is to make surface of keys sensorable that makes musitian able to modify note pitch after key pressed.
-This is used in synthesizers, piano-like keyaboards and even in real pianos.
+The most popular idea about this is to make the surface of keys sensible that makes musicians able to modify note pitch after key pressed.
+This is used in synthesizers, piano-like keyboards and even in real pianos.

 Project mission is to make these features convenient for use by classic pianists, for this:
 * add new pedals to control sensors
-* keep keyboard mechanics with no chnages, keys shape and weight are important
+* keep keyboard mechanics with no changes, keys shape and weight are important
-* easily attached to any digital piano with smartphone and pc
+* ideally if easily attached to any digital piano with smartphone and pc

 ### Technologies

-Any modern digital piano with full-weighted keyboard.
+Any modern digital piano with a full-weighted keyboard.

 [MediaPipe](https://mediapipe.readthedocs.io/en/latest/solutions/hands.html) to track finger movement across the key by video stream.